Three different actors, three different acting styles and “methods” – but it’s basically the same story.

 1. Clark Gable

-Arthur Miller had written the part of the aging cowboy who falls in love with the girl for Clark Gable – he never could imagine anyone else in the part.
+Arthur Miller had written the part of the aging cowboy who falls in love with the girl in The Misfits for Clark Gable, he never could imagine anyone else in the part.
 It took some convincing to get Gable to agree to sign on.
 Gable didn’t understand the script.
 He didn’t get it.
-(If you see the movie, you’ll see that Gable had a point!!)
-So Gable invited Miller to come over, and explain the script to him.
-Miller acknowledges that he was always really bad at that – he never could “pitch” his stuff to anyone.
+Gable invited Miller to come over, and explain the script to him.
+Miller acknowledges that he was always really bad at that, he never could “pitch” his stuff to anyone.
 But he decided to give it a shot.

 The first thing Gable said to him was, “This is a Western … right?
 It’s supposed to be a Western?
 But … it’s not like any Western I’ve ever heard of.”